bearloga/Facebook-archive-extraction-in-R/README.md

 ## And do all sorts of cool analysis and text mining!
 ```

-**Update** The wall data frame now has the number of comments for each post and creates a comments data frame.
+**Update** The wall data frame now has the number of comments for each post and the script creates a comments data frame.
 There are five columns:

 - *postid* (used for linking comments to posts; see below)
 - *author* (since your wall consists of your own posts and posts left on your wall by friends)